-Banned in Germany: In Wing Commander IV, the scene where Seether slits Captain Paulson's throat has two versions, with and without gushing blood.
+Banned in China: In Wing Commander IV, the scene where Seether slits Captain Paulson's throat has two versions, with and without gushing blood.
 The latter is the one found on the German release of the game.

 Seether in Wing Commander IV was also Warren Keffer on Babylon 5.
 Wait, who?
 Well, he was that network-mandated pilot guy in the second season who got his name on the opening titles, was given as little screentime as possible and they Dropped a Bridge on Him at the earliest possibility.

 While the voice actor for Merlin, the Rapier's onboard AI in the movie, wasn't listed in the credits (a question mark was put where the actor's name would have been), it turns out that Merlin was voiced by none other than Mark Hamill, who played Blair in the games Wing Commander III, Wing Commander IV, and Prophecy.

 Prophecy was supposed to have the glowy bits at the ends of the Tiamat's arms work like the shipkiller plasma cannon mounted on the Kraken, but time constraints resulted in the feature never being implemented.